flavio-henrique/chicken-egg-oop/README.md

-# chicken-egg-oop
-###Java object-oriented programming code challenge.
+# Java object-oriented programming code challenge
 Example of Java applying interface, class inheritance and sending a function as an argument.
 This project was done without Java 8, Libs, Frameworks or anything like that.